oserikov/Voyager-compose/README.md

 **tl;dr:**
 1. `git clone --recurse-submodules https://github.com/oserikov/Voyager-compose`
 2. provide OpenAI key in the `openai.env` file
-3. `docker-compose up` will run Voyager agent and Minecraft server (or `docker-compose up --scale voyager=NUMBER` to run NUMBER of Voyager agents in your Minecraft world)
+3. `docker compose up` will run Voyager agent and Minecraft server (or `docker compose up --scale voyager=NUMBER` to run NUMBER of Voyager agents in your Minecraft world)

 Problems:
 - agents pause and unpause world independently, I'm not sure if this is OK